Gordon Waller: Personal life

 Waller married three times.
 The first two ended in divorce.
-His first wife was Gay Robbins; his second marriage was to Georgiana Steele, which lasted from 15 August 1998 to 2007.
+His first wife was Gay Robbins; his second marriage was to Georgiana Steele, which lasted from August 1998 to 2007.
 His third marriage, to Josenia (Jen) Couldrey, lasted from March 2008 until his death.

 In the 1970s, Waller ran a landscape gardening business in Northamptonshire and worked as a photocopier salesman with Rank Xerox in Leicester.
 Waller resided in the village of Fowey, in Cornwall, for eight years in the late 1980s, during which he ran a gift shop and dinghy repair service.

 At the time of his death, his first wife continued to reside in Fowey and his daughters remained associated with the village.
 In 1995, he moved to Los Angeles, California, and started a publishing company, Steel Wallet International.
 Ltd., with his longtime friend and later wife, Georgiana Steele.
 In later life, Waller lived in Ledyard, Connecticut.

 Waller was an alcoholic throughout most of his adulthood.

 Death

-He went into cardiac arrest on the evening of 16 July 2009, and died aged 64 of a heart attack early in the morning of 17 July 2009 at William W. Backus Hospital in Norwich, Connecticut.
+Waller went into cardiac arrest on the evening of 16 July 2009, and he died at age 64 of a heart attack early in the morning of 17 July 2009 at William W. Backus Hospital in Norwich, Connecticut.
 He is survived by his two grown daughters, Phillippa and Natalie, both by first wife Gay, and a granddaughter, Tyla, as well as both his sisters, Diana and Annie.

 On 29 May 2010 a sold-out tribute performance for Gordon Waller was held at the Cannery Casino and Hotel, which was Waller's favourite Las Vegas venue.
 Performers included Peter Asher, Chad and Jeremy, Denny Laine, Terry Sylvester of The Hollies, Ian Whitcomb, John Walker of the Walker Brothers and DJ Fontana, Elvis Presley's drummer.

 Peter Asher said of Waller: "He was my best friend at school almost half a century ago.
 He was not only my musical partner but played a key role in my conversion from only a snooty jazz fan to a true rock and roll believer as well.
 Without Gordon I would never have begun my career in the music business in the first place.
 Our professional years together in the sixties constitute a major part of my life and I have always treasured them.
 We remained good friends even while we were pursuing entirely separate professional paths and I was so delighted that after a hiatus of almost forty years we ended up singing and performing together again more recently for the sheer exhilarating fun of it.
 Gordon remains one of my very favourite singers of all time and I am still so proud of the work that we did together."